OWASP/www-project-gamesec-framework/index.md

 ### What This Roadmap Does Not Include Yet
 To keep the project realistic and maintainable, the current two-year plan does **not** make open-source tooling, annual industry reports, or flagship status a primary objective.

-These may be considered later if the project builds enough contributor capacity and long-term maintenance s
+These may be considered later if the project builds enough contributor capacity and long-term maintenance support.

+### Success Criteria for This Stage
+- Public draft released and reviewed by the community
+- Stable release published and maintained
+- Contribution process and support channels operating consistently
+- Project roadmap and documentation kept current
+- Clear evidence that OGSF provides practical value to reviewers and users
+- Project is in a strong position for or already at **OWASP Lab** maturity